- 1 Advantages over Urine MC+S

 - If blood is present; send the urine sample to microscopy, refer to renal/oncology/urology

-- Bacteria; send for microbiology, culture and sensitivity, and if symptoms present, then start on broad spectrum antibiotics.
+- Bacteria; send for microbiology, culture and sensitivity (MC+S), and if symptoms present, then start on broad spectrum antibiotics.
+UTIs are most commonly cause by E. coli.
+Trimethoprim or nitrofurantoin are common first line choices for antibiotics – but check your local guidelines.

 24 hour urine sampling